... humming machinery is fine, amplifiers not so much ...

 Line Sync Adapter: Gives a 100:1 reduction for use with scopes with reduced input range and/or do not have Line Sync.
 DO NOT use this before determining the power socket polarity is correct.
 A mis-wired socket or power strip would put line voltage on the ground connection.
 If the voltmeter does not measure ≈1.2vac S T O P !! and sort out the fault.

-This jig should only be used for initial transformer and heater polarity determination.
+This adapter should only be used for initial transformer polarity determination.
 See Transformer Polarity Test for an alternate method of determining heater polarities.
 Once polarities are determined, one of the heater voltages referenced to 0vA can be used for reference.

 Build Stand: A pair of stands make working much easier.
 Heights are ex-pads.
 [From similar on The Dynaco Tube Audio Forum]